Tiam-F/roller-blind-automation/README.md

 automation of roller blinds

-This script fetches the sun’s elevation and controls (IKEA) blinds using IKEA DIRIGERA hub and MQTT.
+This script fetches the sun’s elevation and controls (IKEA smart) blinds using IKEA DIRIGERA hub and MQTT.

 Requirements: